Estonian Association of Civil Engineers (EEL) is a voluntary civil engineering association operating as a non-profit organisation.

 Since 1997 EEL has been part of the European Council of Civil Engineers (ECCE).

-On the 25th anniversary of EEL the first honorary members of EEL were named as follows:
+The honorary members of EEL are named as follows:

 – Vello Otsmaa